Websocket

 name

 is received.
-The callback function must accept the message as first argument and optionally the socket as second argument.
+The callback function must accept the message as first argument and optionally the websocket connection object (ws

 Below is a handler listening to the message hello